Justin Fields starts online petition as Big Ten parents question decision to postpone football

-“The Big Ten had months to develop a strategic plan but instead chose to leave it up to each individual school creating confusion, inconsistency and no plan of action,” the letter stated, according to ESPN’s Heather A. Dinich.
+“The Big Ten had months to develop a strategic plan but instead chose to leave it up to each individual school creating confusion, inconsistency and no plan of action,” the letter stated, according to ESPN’s Heather Dinich.
 “There is time to fix the wrongdoings and come out as leaders.
 We strongly encourage the Big Ten to reconsider playing the fall college football season, develop a plan of meaningful action and letting these young adults be included in the decision-making process.”

-The Big Ten became the first Power Five conference to postpone the season last week and was followed quickly by the Pacific-12; the other three (the SEC, ACC and Big 12) plan to continue with fall football.
+The Big Ten became the first Power Five conference to postpone its season last week and was followed quickly by the Pac-12; the other three top-tier conferences (the SEC, ACC and Big 12) plan to continue with fall football.

 Parents of Iowa players asked to meet with Warren to “get direct answers and to have a say in the decision-making process,” asking how the school went so quickly from having players practice to pushing back the season.

 Corey Teague, the father of Ohio State running back Master Teague III, told ESPN the process was “unacceptable.
-It’s something that needs more explanation because when you go in a certain direction and days later it changes, and no one has spoken to anyone else, and players weren’t able to be involved in this decision, and the protocols that were put in by Ohio State were very successful.
-It’s unfortunate and I don’t know if it’s shortsightedness there, lack of leadership, but it’s definitely something that needs to be rectified and more dialogue needs to happen.
+It’s something that needs more explanation because when you go in a certain direction and days later it changes and no one has spoken to anyone else and players weren’t able to be involved in this decision — and the protocols that were put in by Ohio State were very successful.
+It’s unfortunate, and I don’t know if it’s shortsightedness there, lack of leadership, but it’s definitely something that needs to be rectified, and more dialogue needs to happen.
 It’s just a very messy situation, and we want to clean it up.”

-In a letter to Warren, Kristina Miller, the mother of Ohio State offensive lineman Harry Miller, wrote that she had learned about the postponement through media reports rather than the conference.
+In a letter to Warren, Kristina Miller, the mother of Ohio State offensive lineman Harry Miller, wrote that she learned about the postponement through media reports rather than the conference.

 “There’s been no communication, no transparency, nothing to say what has changed in the last five days that we give you your schedule and we cancel the season within five days,” she told ESPN.
 “There’s been nothing.”